Guide to Balanced Pool Water Using Ranges

 Temperature

-As water temperature increases, the water balance becomes more basic and scale-forming.
+As water temperature increases, the water becomes more basic and scale-forming.
 As water temperature decreases, water becomes more corrosive.
-Temperature should be measured, but cannot be adjusted to achieve saturation or balanced water.
+Temperature should be measured, but cannot be adjusted to achieve saturation or balanced range water.
 Ideal temperature is 78-82 degrees F.